Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The NAKTO Camel Electric City Bike is built rather well for such an affordable price.
 The entire frame is made of steel.
 More importantly, fenders and suspension fork were added for additional durability.
 The suspension fork in particular will improve your riding experience.
 We would’ve preferred disc brakes, but the rim and drum brake combo still has good stopping power.

 The NAKTO Camel Electric City Bike is average in the speed department.
-At most, it tops off its speed at 20mph, either by using the pedal assist or trigger throttle.
+At most, it tops off its speed at 20 mph, either by using the pedal assist or trigger throttle.
 It uses a 250W hub motor to push its speed, which is enough to get you to and back when commuting in a timely manner.
 The Lapierre eSensium 300 will have you doing most of the work.
-In case you want a relaxed cruiser electric bike that provides comfort in an affordable bike, open the Electrobike gama cruise review.
+In case you want a relaxed cruiser electric bike that provides comfort in an affordable bike, open the Electrobike Gama cruise review.
+Additionally, if speed is what you want most from your ebike, read our Bulls ebikes review, which tops out at 28 mph, 8 mph faster than this city bike.

 NAKTO added the bare minimum of safety features, with a few added features that we appreciate.
 An HD LED headlight easily cuts through shadows and opens up some night time riding.
 The brake motor has a safety cut-off, and there is a locking kickstand.